 - Please plan to use the restroom prior to testing beginning.
-If an emergency arises the faculty or proctor in the testing room will determine how to proceed. - When choosing a seat, please spread out in the room as much as possible. - Faculty will determine where to put your backpacks, coats, and other materials as they will not be allowed at your desk or table space. - No phones, watches, or large jewelry will be allowed for quizzes and exams. - Dress warmly, no coats can be worn during quizzes and exams - Only a clear water bottle and pencil allowed on the desk - If you have questions during a written or electronic test, raise your hand and the faculty or proctor will come to you.
-Faculty will confirm the procedure for questions in each individual course
+If an emergency arises the faculty or proctor in the testing room will determine how to proceed. - When choosing a seat, please spread out in the room as much as possible. - Faculty will determine where to put your backpacks, coats, and other materials as they will not be allowed at your desk or table space. - No phones, watches, or large jewelry will be allowed for quizzes and exams. - Dress warmly, no coats can be worn during quizzes and exams - Only water bottles and a pen or pencil allowed on the desk, unless otherwise specified by the faculty or instructor - If you have questions during a written or electronic test, raise your hand and the faculty or proctor will come to you.
+Faculty will confirm the procedure for questions in each individual course - Refrain from talking until outside of the test space, even in the hall outside of the classroom, your voices can easily disturb those who are still taking a test.

-- Refrain from talking until outside of the test space, even in the hall outside of the classroom, your voices can easily disturb those who are still taking a test. - Following the test do not share test questions, answers, or topics with those who have not yet taken the test - Please wait 24 hours after receiving a test grade to contact the relevant faculty member.
-Initial contact needs to be in writing (e-mail), outlining your concerns and offering recommendations for resolution. - Students are expected to adhere to the OT Code of Ethics and UNE/WCHP policies regarding academic integrity for all course assessments and activities. - Additional procedures will be added for online examinations as a result of COVID 19 changes.
+- Following the test do not share test questions, answers, or topics with those who have not yet taken the test - Please wait 24 hours after receiving a test grade to contact the relevant faculty member.
+Initial contact needs to be in writing (e-mail), outlining your concerns and offering recommendations for resolution. - Students are expected to adhere to the OT Code of Ethics and UNE/WCHP policies regarding academic integrity for all course assessments and activities. - Additional procedures may be added for examinations (in person and online) as a result of COVID 19 changes.